 If you want to share your visual communication department or company-wide, consider adding it to your knowledge base, creating an email thread or posting on your internal communication channels (like Slack).

 If you prepared training or onboarding materials for new employees, it's best to store them on an online portal that new recruits can readily access.

 Pick the format and channel that best suits your message, audience preferences and your available resources.

 Final thoughts: A comprehensive guide to visual communication

-We hope the visual communication strategies presented here will help you improve your visual content.
 You can create engaging and effective visuals with the right tools and a solid understanding of how to use them.